KevinCrespin/Java-Programming-II/README.md

 ****************************************************************************************************************************
 Program descriptions available only for Homework sections.<br>
-Code is not commented, or have any documentation due to various reasons, including but not limited to lack of time while being coded,<br>
-code is not meant to be revisited, commenting code for homework assigments can sometimes be useless.
+Code is not commented, or have any documentation due to various reasons, including but not limited to lack of time while being coded, code is not meant to be revisited, commenting code for homework assigments can sometimes be useless.